mugdhabondre/GoCamelCase/README.md

 # goCamelCase

-Problem Statement:
-Write a RESTFul endpoint in GOLang that would take a string as an input and return camelCase of the same based on English dictionary words.
+goCamelCase is a RESTful service in Go that takes string as an input and returns camelCase of the same based on a standard English Dictionary.
-You should use a dictionary API (for example free API of https://developer.oxforddictionaries.com/).

-For example:
+Example:

 input: "onetwothree"

 output: "oneTwoThree"

-The service code should be deployed in Azure.
+The service is deployed in Azure.

+## Installation

+Instructions for installation and running the service can be found [here](https://github.com/mugdhabondre/goCamelCase/installAndGo.md).

+##  Design

+The design of the service and libraries used internally can be found [here](https://github.com/mugdhabondre/goCamelCase/Design.md).
+It also defines the assumptions of the service, and talks about the analysis and future improvements.